-At the recent 2018 mountain bike world championships in Lenzerheide, Switzerland, Claudio Calouri and Rob Warner were talking a lot about braking.
+At the mountain bike world championships in Lenzerheide, Switzerland, Claudio Calouri and Rob Warner were talking a lot about braking.
 Riders who appeared to do too much braking went visually more slowly than riders with a "good" braking strategy.
 And of course, this was apparent in race times.
 More often than not the riders who...
 Continue Reading →

 Wow.
 Seamus Powell (KHS Factory Racing) and Jimmy Smith (Fuji Bikes Factory Team) took 1st and 2nd at the 2018 Enduro National Championships!
 Between the two of them, they had the fastest times on each and every stage at the race.
 It's been amazing to watch the evolution of these two riders--well done.
 I can...
 Continue Reading →